duyp00/Multi-disciplinary-IoT-project-G12-CSE-2022-VGU/README.md

 # Multi-disciplinary-IoT-project-G12-CSE-2022-VGU
 Usage:
-Run Main.py.
+Run Main.py
-Sign in by typing in any username and password.
+Before signing in, create an account by typing in any username and password.
 Then it will show 2 panels.
 The left-side panel is an AI camera.
 The right-side one is a chatbot assistant
 *AI cam:
 Click the IoT button.
 Fill in username and key
 Feed connection 1 is for label data.